gleseur/mongoctl-cookbook/README.md

 attributes
 ==========
-:users => list of users and their configs, you have to specify a name, home and version are optional. home will default to "/home/:name" and version wil be latest version install.
+"users" => list of users and their configs, you have to specify a name, home and version are optional. home will default to "/home/:name" and version wil be latest version install.
 Default configuration is:
 ```